Stay Ahead: Essential Travel Updates for 2025

 What to Expect: Initial rollouts at high-traffic points such as Dover, Calais, and major airports may cause delays.

-3. Tourist Taxes in Spain and Italy:
+The Introduction of Tourist Taxes in Spain and Italy

 As tourism continues to rise, several European countries have introduced or expanded tourist taxes to manage congestion and fund sustainability initiatives.

 - Spain: In Catalonia and the Balearic Islands, tourist taxes will be increasing, with rates varying depending on the area.
-Mallorca, for example, is implementing a tax that ranges from €1 to €4 per person per night.
+Mallorca, for example, is implementing a tax that ranges from €1 to €4 per person, per night.
 Tourist tax tends to be collected by your accommodation upon check in or check out.

-Pro tip: Always check the local tourist tax rates before you go and factor these costs into your travel budget.
+Our Top Tip: Always check the local tourist tax rates before you go and factor these costs into your travel budget.

 For 2025, the U.S. Customs and Border Protection (CBP) Mobile Passport Control app and the widespread use of facial recognition technology at airports will make the entry process faster and more efficient for travellers.